 Spay and neuter procedures have been known to make dogs and cats calmer and less aggressive.
 As the surgery frees animals of their natural desire to mate, your pets may become more affectionate toward you and the other members of your family.

-To schedule spay or neuter surgery for your kit or pup, call Bridgwater Veterinary Hospital and Wellness Centre in Winnipeg at 204-452-0911 today.
+To schedule spay or neuter surgery for your kit or pup, call Bridgwater Veterinary Hospital and Wellness Centre at 204-452-0911 today.
 We’re here to meet all your veterinary care needs.